CommWebTeam/gen_dw_format/table_of_contents_formatter/README.md

             - &lt;li>Entry 3&lt;/li>
         - &lt;/ol>&lt;/li>
     - &lt;/ol>
-5. The option for whether to remove table of contents page numbers from entries, such as in the following:
+5. The option for whether to remove table of contents page numbers from entries.
+Page numbers are expected to consist of at least two periods, followed by any number of spaces, followed by a number, such as the following:
     - Entry ........
 5

 ## Details